3 Estimating, measuring and comparing weights

 Example: Identifying weights on scales

-What is the weight of the nuts and bolts on these scales?
+What is the weight of the flour in these scales?

-(Note that scales like this are calibrated to weigh only the nuts and bolts inside the bowl – the weight on the scales is just for the nuts and bolts, not the nuts, bolts and bowl.)
+(Note that scales like this are calibrated to weigh only the flour inside the bowl – the weight on the scales is just the flour, not the flour and the bowl.)

 There are four marks between 50 g and 100 g, each representing another 10 g.
 So the marks represent 60 g, 70 g, 80 g and 90 g.
 The needle is level with the second mark, so the weight is 70 g.